warmcat/libwebsockets/README.build.md

 simply remove your build directory.

-Libwebsockets has been tested to build successfully on the following platforms with SSL support (both OpenSSL/wolfSSL):
+Libwebsockets has been tested to build successfully on the following platforms with SSL support (for OpenSSL/wolfSSL/BoringSSL):

 - Windows (Visual Studio)
 - Windows (MinGW)